PrestaShopCorp/gamification/Readme.md

 ## Reporting issues

-All issues are tracked in the main PrestaShop repository: [submit an issue here][submit-ssue].
+All issues are tracked in the main PrestaShop repository: [submit an issue here][submit-issue].

 ## Contributing